The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 B2B Ecommerce Payments Trends

-Little over 23% of B2B retailers with an ecommerce channel still accept fax orders.
+With easy ways to fax orders online and with Gmail, a little over 23% of B2B retailers with an ecommerce channel still accept fax orders.

 That number is much lower in comparison to the 3 most popular payment arenas: